|(Bangkok Train Station)|

 While sometimes information does help people grow, and sometimes helps us solve problems, knowledge "does not on its own empower us to become more Christlike.
 When it comes to living in the Kingdom, moment-by-moment, our typical Western confidence in information is misplaced."
 (98-99)

-In the West we are massively informed."We have more data, more information, then Christians at any time in the past.
+In the West we are massively informed."We have more data, more information, than Christians at any time in the past.
 But it is not evident that we are more spiritually mature than Christians in the past.
 Many have written about how the lifestyle and core values of Western Christians are no different from pagan, worldly non-Christians.
 And this, in spite of all our Christian bookstores and books and websites and seminars and conferences and Bible studies.
 We have a problem.
-It isn't due to a lack of information.
+It isn't due to a lack of information."

 Greg asks, "Why do so many Christians today spend more time listening to sermons or reading books than they do feeding the hungry, housing the homeless, welcoming outcasts, visiting prisoners, or engaging on other activities Jesus said should characterize Kingdom people?"
 (98) The answer lies in the great gap being knowing about the Kingdom and knowing Jesus and living out the Kingdom.